a20351766/udo.1.4.0/docs/source/operations_service.rst

 endpoint exposed by instrumented targets.
 As Prometheus is responsible for requesting the metrics, it is considered a pull system.

-When configured, a Fabric peer or orderer will present a ``/metrics`` resource on the operations service.
+When configured, a UDO peer or orderer will present a ``/metrics`` resource on the operations service.

 Peer